maplibre/font-maker/README.md

-# sdf-glyph-tool
+# maplibre-font-maker

-Generates Signed Distance Field fonts for use in MapLibre GL, Mapbox GL, etc.

-Simply upload a font and convert; it runs 100% client-side via WebAssembly.
+The easiest way to turn your custom fonts into files compatible with [MapLibre GL](https://maplibre.org) (and Mapbox GL too).

 ## Usage

-Go to the web app at [protomaps.github.io/sdf-glyph-tool/](https://protomaps.github.io/sdf-glyph-tool/) and select your file.
-Wait for the progress bar to complete and download your ZIP.
+* Go to the web app at [protomaps.github.io/sdf-glyph-tool/](https://protomaps.github.io/sdf-glyph-tool/) and select your file.
+* Wait for the progress bar to complete and download your ZIP containing all ranges for the font.

 ## Installation

 You don't need to install anything to create SDF fonts, just use the page above.

+For command line usage and developing, see [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Variants